-- 1. The President calls for the reports of the Executive Board and of all other standing or special committees. - The Executive Board report may be given by the Recording Secretary or any other Lodge officer and may include all or part of the Committee's minutes. - 3.
-It is customary in many lodges to have the Business Representative or Representatives report at this point in the agenda. - 4.
-Also called for are reports from delegates to other bodies or participants in meetings and programs outside the Lodge. - 5.
-Any of the reports may include recommendations for Lodge action.
+- 1. The President calls for the reports of the Executive Board and of all other standing or special committees. - 2.
+The Executive Board report may be given by the Recording Secretary or any other Local officer and may include all or part of the Committee's minutes. - 3.
+It is customary in many locals to have the Business Representative or Representatives report at this point in the agenda. - 4.
+Also called for are reports from delegates to other bodies or participants in meetings and programs outside the Local. - 5.
+Any of the reports may include recommendations for Local action.